GETTING YOUR FORM I-20.

 You must be a “bona fide” student intending to pursue a full course of study in the program to which you have been admitted.
 We recommend that you start preparing your financial documents as soon as possible, so your I-20 can only be issued after you have been admitted.

 Carefully review Caldwell University’s Estimated Annual Financial Requirements For International Students.

 These requirements represent a modest average budget, which does not include luxuries of any kind.
 We strongly recommend that you budget at least 10% more if possible.

 Expect annual increases in tuition and living costs of about 7%.

 U.S. law requires that you prove your ability to support your estimated annual costs for every year of your program of study ( Estimate 2-3 years for a Master’s and 4 for a Bachelor’s.)
 You must provide documents that will convince the government that you have:

 - Cash to cover your first year in the U.S.

-- Sufficient and dependable financial resources to cover every additional year your financial support can come from any combination of sources explained in numbers six, seven and eight below.
+- Sufficient and dependable financial resources to cover every additional year your financial support can come from any combination of sources explained below.